Tarmean/Gistory.vim/README.md

 ![gistory range](gistory_range.gif)

 Git pickaxe can be used with `Gistory -S string`.
 This shows commits where the number of matches of `string` changed - great if a code formatter made span tracking useless.
-To use a regex, try `--pickaxe-regex`. `Gistory -G regex` finds commits where regex matches in a diff hunk.
+To use a regex, try `--pickaxe-regex`. `Gistory -G regex` finds commits where regex matches in a diff hunk, showing commits with nearby changes even if the pattern itself wasn't changed.

 ![gistory regex](gistory_regex.gif)